S12cybersecurity/RedNeuron/README.md

 It's developed in Kali Linux machine, and tested in Kali, Athena OS, Ubuntu and Parrot OS.

-Actually in Version 1.5, the uniques 5 malwares options to create is a Undetectable Reverse Shell to bypass Windows Defender, and Persitence file using Run Register, also you have a ProcList tool to list all processes, also exists a FindWindow Tool that tool inject a reverse shell into a remote process via process Window Name, latest tool inside RedNeuron its File Extractor, this tool are developed mainly with 3 languages:
+Actually in Version 1.6, the uniques 6 malwares options to create is a Undetectable Reverse Shell to bypass Windows Defender, and Persitence file using Run Register, also you have a ProcList tool to list all processes, also exists a FindWindow Tool that tool inject a reverse shell into a remote process via process Window Name, a MySQL Data Stealer using Triggers and C2 Server ,latest tool inside RedNeuron its File Extractor, this tool are developed mainly with 3 languages:
 - C++
 - Python
 - Bash